wp-plugins/hide-admin-icons/readme.txt

 === Hide Admin Icons ===
 Contributors: functionsfile, barryceelen
-Tags: admin, remove, hide, menu, header, icon, icons Requires at least: 2.7
+Tags: admin, remove, hide, menu, header, icon, icons Requires at least: 3.6
-Tested up to: 3.6
+Tested up to: 3.9-alpha
 Stable tag: trunk

-Hides the icons in the admin navigation and admin page titles.
+Hides the icons in the admin navigation menu.

 == Description ==

-Hide Admin Icons hides the navigation menu icons and admin page title icons.
-The menu icons remain visible when the menu is in its collapsed state.
+Hide Admin Icons hides the navigation menu icons.
+The icons remain visible when the menu is in its collapsed state.

 == Installation ==